stklcode/wp-liveticker/README.md

 ### Does the liveticker work with caching?

-It strongly depends on the use case.
+If you activate AJAX updates (enabled by default), the JavaScript will automatically update the content, even when the page is loaded from cached.

+If AJAX is disabled, it depends on your update and caching intervals.
 If you update your ticker every 5 minutes, a caching time of 12 hours obviously makes no sense.
-However the AJAX update will fetch the latest ticks and update cached tickers  depending on the configured interval.

 ## Screenshots